rocky-linux/documentation/docs/guides/security/firewalld.md

 firewall-cmd --zone admin --add-service=ssh
 ```

-Now list the zone to make sure that the zone looks correct and has the service properly added:
+List the zone to ensure that the zone looks correct and has the service properly added:

 `firewall-cmd --zone=admin --list-all`

-Test your rule to make sure it works.
+Test your rule to ensure it works.
 To test:

-1. SSH as root, or your sudo capable user, from your source IP (above it is 192.168.1.122) (*the root user is used here because we are going to run commands on the host that require it.
+1. SSH as root, or your sudo capable user, from your source IP (above it is 192.168.1.122) (*use the root user because you are going to run commands on the host that require it.
 If using your sudo user, remember to `sudo -s` once connected.*)
-2. Once connected, run `tail /var/log/secure`  and you should get output that looks similar to this:
+2. Once connected, run `tail /var/log/secure`  and you will get output that looks similar to this:

 ```bash
 Feb 14 22:02:34 serverhostname sshd[9805]: Accepted password for root from 192.168.1.122 port 42854 ssh2
 Feb 14 22:02:34 serverhostname sshd[9805]: pam_unix(sshd:session): session opened for user root by (uid=0)
 ```
-This shows that the source IP for our SSH connection was indeed the same IP that we just added to the "admin" zone.
-So we should be safe to move this rule permanent:
+This shows that the source IP for our SSH connection is the same IP that you just added to the "admin" zone.
+You will be safe to move this rule permanent:

 `firewall-cmd --runtime-to-permanent`

-When you've finished adding rules, don't forget to reload:
+When you have finished adding rules, reload:

 `firewall-cmd --reload`

-There are obviously other services that might need to be added to the "admin" zone, but ssh is the most logical for now.
+You might require other services added to the "admin" zone, but SSH is the most logical for now.

 !!!
 Warning

     By default the "public" zone has the `ssh` service enabled; this can be a security liability.
 Once you have your administrative zone created, assigned to `ssh`, and tested, you can remove the service from the public zone.

-If you have more than one administrative IP that you need to add (quite likely), then just add it to the sources for the zone.
-In this case, we are adding an IP to the "admin" zone:
+If you have more than one administrative IP that you need to add (quite likely), just add it to the sources for the zone.
+In this case, you are adding an IP to the "admin" zone:

 `firewall-cmd --zone=admin --add-source=192.168.1.151 --permanent`

 !!!
 Note

-    Keep in mind that if you are working on a remote server or VPS, and have an internet connection that doesn't always use the same IP, you may want to open your `ssh` service to a range of IP addresses used by your internet service provider or geographical region.
-This, again, is so you don't get locked out by your own firewall.
+    Keep in mind that if you are working on a remote server or VPS, and have an internet connection that does not always use the same IP, you may want to open your `ssh` service to a range of IP addresses used by your internet service provider or geographical region.
+This, again, is so you do not get locked out by your own firewall.

-    Many ISPs charge extra for dedicated IP addresses, if they're offered at all, so it's a real concern.
+    Many ISPs charge extra for dedicated IP addresses, if they are offered at all, so it is a real concern.

     The examples here assume that you are using IPs on your own private network to access a server that is also local.

-## ICMP Rules
+## ICMP rules

-Let's look at another line in our `iptables` firewall that we want to emulate in `firewalld` - Our ICMP rule:
+Examine another line in our `iptables` firewall that you want to emulate in `firewalld` - the ICMP rule:

 `iptables -A INPUT -p icmp -m icmp --icmp-type 8 -s 192.168.1.136 -j ACCEPT`

 For the newbies among us, ICMP is a data transfer protocol designed for error reporting.
-Basically, it tells you when there's been any sort of problem connecting to a machine.
+It tells you when problems connecting to a machine exist.

-In reality, we would probably leave ICMP open to all of our local IPs (in this case 192.168.1.0/24).
-Keep in mind, though, that our "public" and "admin" zones will have ICMP on by default, so the first thing to do to limit ICMP to that one network address is to block these requests on "public" and "admin" .
+In reality, you will probably leave ICMP open to all of our local IPs (in this case 192.168.1.0/24).
+Our "public" and "admin" zones will have ICMP on by default, so the first thing to do to limit ICMP to that one network address is to block these requests on "public" and "admin" .

 Again, this is for demonstration purposes.
-You would definitely want your administrative users to have ICMP to your servers, and they probably still will, because they are members of the LAN network IP.
+You will definitely want your administrative users to have ICMP to your servers, and they probably still will, because they are members of the LAN network IP.

-To turn off ICMP on the "public" zone, we would:
+To turn off ICMP on the "public" zone:

 `firewall-cmd --zone=public --add-icmp-block={echo-request,echo-reply} --permanent`

-And then do the same thing on our "trusted" zone:
+Do the same thing on our "trusted" zone:

 `firewall-cmd --zone=trusted --add-icmp-block={echo-request,echo-reply} --permanent`

-We've introduced something new here: The curly braces "{}" allow us to specify more than one parameter.
-As always, after making changes like this, we need to reload:
+Here is an introduction to something new: The curly braces "{}" allow us to specify more than one parameter.
+As always, after making changes like this, you need to reload:

 `firewall-cmd --reload`